leiachung41/leiachung41.github.io/README.md

 # pre_Portfolio

 This portfolio has 2 part.
 Part 1 is projects from **Udacity: Front-End Web Developer Nanodegree Program**.
 Part 2 is practice myself while self study from online sources.

-####
-- Description:
-- Key Points:
-- Final Result: <a href="https://leiachung41.github.io/prePF/" target="_blank"></a>
-- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/" target="_blank">prePF//</a>

 ## Part 1